peteroupc/peteroupc.github.io/bernoulli.md

 <a id=cos___lambda></a>
 #### cos(_&lambda;_)

 This algorithm adapts the general martingale algorithm for this function's series expansion.
 In fact, this is a special case of Algorithm 3 of (Łatuszyński et al. 2009/2011)<sup>[**(24)**](#Note24)</sup> (which is more general than Proposition 3.4, the general martingale algorithm).
 The series expansion for cos(_&lambda;_) is 1 &minus; _&lambda;_<sup>2</sup>/(2!) + _&lambda;_<sup>4</sup>/(4!) &minus; ..., which is an alternating series except the exponent is increased by 2 (rather than 1) with each term.
 The coefficients are thus 1, 1/(2!), 1/(4!), ....
 A _lower truncation_ of the series is a truncation of that series that ends with a minus term, and the corresponding _upper truncation_ is the same truncation but without the last minus term.
-This series expansion meets the requirements of Algorithm 3 because&mdash;
+This series expansion meets the requirements of Algorithm 3 because, with probability 1&mdash;

-- the lower truncation is less than or equal to its corresponding upper truncation almost surely,
+- the lower truncation is less than or equal to its corresponding upper truncation,
 - the lower and upper truncations are in the interval [0, 1],
-- each lower truncation is greater than or equal to the previous lower truncation almost surely,
+- each lower truncation is greater than or equal to the previous lower truncation,
-- each upper truncation is less than or equal to the previous upper truncation almost surely, and
+- each upper truncation is less than or equal to the previous upper truncation, and
 - the lower and upper truncations have an expected value that approaches _&lambda;_ from below and above.

 The algorithm to simulate cos(_&lambda;_) follows.